 How to comfort a widow:

 - Show up.
 The widow may not know what to do and is most likely numb.
 Show up.
 If there is a tradition she is upholding such as a memorial service, wake, funeral, sitting shiva – try your very best to get there.
 Stop by her house and bring something – anything.
 Talk to her and let her tell her story.
 She may want to talk.
 If she doesn’t want to visit, just you stopping by was supportive.
-Take her for a manicure.
 Arrange to have her house cleaned.
 She will remember that you were there.